rancher/rancher.github.io/os/configuration/custom-console/index.md

 ---
-title: Switching Consoles in RancherOS
+title: Custom Console on RancherOS
 layout: os-default
-redirect_from:
-  - os/configuration/custom-console/

 ---

-## Switching Consoles
+## Custom Console
 ---

 When [booting from the ISO]({{site.baseurl}}/os/running-rancheros/workstation/boot-from-iso/), RancherOS starts with the default console, which is based on busybox.